WD-planets/AstroToolkit/docs/Commandline/atkoverlay.rst

 ATKoverlay
 ==========

 This tool allows for the various :ref:`Overlays <Overlays>` tools to be utilised from the command line.
 The first argument sets the job to perform on the overlay definition list.
-See :ref:`tutorials <Defining New Overlays>` for examples.
+See :ref:`tutorials <Defining New Image Overlays>` for examples.

 .. rubric:: Usage 1
     :heading-level: 2